In Nueva Guadalupe, El Salvador, these teens don’t sleep in – they are up with the roosters – literally.

 ), we don’t learn this at school.
 But we need these life skills, as our parents may not teach us this.”

-Throughout the training, the youth receive formal mentoring from a thoughtfully selected mentor, who can guide them through some the tough stuff – such as what to do if they lose their job, have to drop out of school to support their family, or even how to deal with violence from their past.
+Throughout the training, the youth receive formal mentoring from a thoughtfully selected mentor, who can guide them through some the tough stuff – such as what to do if they lose their job, are forced to drop out of school to support their family, or even how to deal with violence from their past.

 A project becomes a vocation